HRDepartment/steam-econcc/Documentation.md

 Mode defaults to EconCC.Mode.Short.

-##### #scm(EconCCValue|EconCCRangedValue value) -> EconCCSCMValue
+##### #scm(EconCCValue|EconCCRangedValue value, enum EconCC.SCM mode=EconCC.SCM.Buyer, EconCCWalletInfo fees) -> EconCCSCMValue
 Returns what the buyer/seller has to pay for/receives from an SCM purchase. value is casted to an EconCCRangedValue using #valueFromRange.

-The EConCCSCMValue's seller property is always a copy of value and never a reference.
+Values are always copied. fees is passed to the relevant stmCalculate function.

+When mode is EconCC.SCM.Buyer, the value passed is the cost of the item (including fees, $2.49.)
+If it's EconCC.SCM.Seller, the value passed is how much the seller will receive (excluding fees, $2.17.)

+Although you can specify any currency you'd like in value, it's recommended you cast it to the appropriate RWC first.
+You don't have to, but you might encounter rounding issues.

 ##### #format(EconCCRangedValue|EconCCValue value, enum EconCC.Mode mode=EconCC.Mode.Short) -> String
 Formats the EconCCValue or EconCCRangedValue (EconCCRangedValue is converted to EconCCValue using #valueFromRange).
 Each mode has its own special formatting: